fno2010/alto-multipart/others.md

 ## Anonymous Resources

-Some use cases may need the server generates "anonymous" ALTO resources for the on-demand information.
+Some use cases may need the server to generate "anonymous" ALTO resources for the on-demand information.
 The "anonymous" ALTO resources usually cannot appear alone but need to bind with some "non-anonymous" ALTO resources.